Pediatric Surgery Fellowship

 Program Overview

+We offer one pediatric surgery fellowship position each year.
+Over the two year program, the fellow will learn, perform, and teach both core and complex pediatric surgical procedures.
 The pediatric surgery fellow is ultimately responsible for the supervision of the pediatric surgical service, including inpatient and outpatient consultations, pre- and post-operative care, and all operative procedures.

 Our fellowship program offers:

 • Excellent advanced clinical exposure: Pediatric surgery fellows at Michigan see an unusually wide spectrum of cases in our high-volume academic medical center, which includes C.S.
-Mott Children’s Hospital, a major referral center for children in Michigan, Ohio, and Indiana.
+Mott Children’s Hospital, a major referral center for children in Michigan, Ohio, Wisconsin, and Indiana.
 Fellows gain expertise in all aspects of the discipline, including perinatal care, thoracic cases, minimally invasive surgery, oncology, neonatal, and fetal medicine.
 This experience includes a significant portion of unusual and complex cases, including from our Fetal Diagnosis and Treatment Center.

 Mission & Goals

 The Michigan Medicine Pediatric Surgery mission is to bring excellence and passion to the care of all children.
 We do this through innovation, compassionate clinical care, education and advocacy to optimize the quality of life for each child.
-The pediatric surgery fellowship program at the University of Michigan aims to:

-3. Select our applicants through process that reflects our commitment to diversity, inclusion and equity.
+3. Select our applicants through process that reflects our commitment to diversity, inclusion and equity

 Rotations